HOW TO PLAN YOUR 3 DAYS IN CHICAGO

 This park also sports some interesting sculptures, like “the Bean,” a rock climbing wall, an open-air pavilion where you can catch live shows in good weather, and restaurants.
-This is a lot of fun for families and couples, and also solo travelers, who want to spend some time enjoying the outdoors in the middle of a metropolis.
+This is a lot of fun for families, couples, and/or solo travelers who want to spend some time enjoying the outdoors in the middle of a metropolis.

-This beautiful fountain is one of the largest in the world.
+The beautiful Buckingham Fountain is one of the largest in the world.
 It was built in 1927 and inspired by one at the Palace of Versailles.

-The wedding cake tiers of cascading water are really pretty and will make a great souvenir photo to bring home (or post on Instagram).
+The wedding cake tiers of cascading water are beautiful and will make a great souvenir photo to bring home (or post on Instagram).

 The Art Institute of Chicago

-If you enjoy art, then take an hour or two to explore the Art Institute of Chicago, one of the largest and oldest art museums in the country.
+If you enjoy art, then take an hour or two to explore the Art Institute of Chicago, one of the country’s largest and oldest art museums.

 Popular among visitors and locals, there are lots of exhibits to look over.
 And if you are visiting in the winter, this will be a beautiful place to warm up from the snowy chill.

-The building was originally called the Sears Tower, but is now Willis Tower.
+The building was originally called the Sears Tower but is now Willis Towers.